vithu92/hackzurich2020_viroda/README.md

 ## Further Steps
 We think that given more time our app could be extend with various good additions:
-- Navigation in store to help customers find their products better and faster using the store layout provided by Migros.
+- Navigation in store to could help the customers find their products better and faster using the store layout provided by Migros.
-- Direct comparison between products informing the customer about nutritional values and sustainability impact.
+- Direct comparison between products could help the customer to be more informed about their choices especially with regard to nutritional values and sustainability impact.
+- With a text to speech and a translation extenstions the app could help blind and international people to find their way around Migros better.